dnl-rss/secureum-slot8-audit-findings-201/01_consensys.md

 ### 117. 1inch Liquidity Protocol

+<span style="color:black; background-color:red">Critical</span>

 **Finding**: Anyone can steal all the funds that belong to `ReferralFeeReceiver`

+**Description**:

-**Description**: The `ReferralFeeReceiver` receives pool shares when users `swap()` tokens in the pool.
+The `ReferralFeeReceiver` receives pool shares when users `swap()` tokens in the pool.
 A `ReferralFeeReceiver` may be used with multiple pools and, therefore, be a lucrative target as it is holding pool shares.

-Any token or ETH that belongs to the `ReferralFeeReceiver` is at risk and can be drained by any user by providing a custom mooniswap pool contract that references existing token holdings.
-It should be noted that none of the functions in `ReferralFeeReceiver` verify that the user-provided mooniswap pool address was actually deployed by the linked `MooniswapFactory`.
+Any token or ETH that belongs to the `ReferralFeeReceiver` is at risk and can be drained by any user by providing a custom `mooniswap` pool contract that references existing token holdings.

+It should be noted that none of the functions in `ReferralFeeReceiver` verify that the user-provided `mooniswap` pool address was actually deployed by the linked `MooniswapFactory`.

-**Recommendation**: Enforce that the user-provided mooniswap contract was actually deployed by the linked factory.
+**Recommendation**: Enforce that the user-provided `mooniswap` contract was actually deployed by the linked factory.
 Other contracts cannot be trusted.
 Consider implementing token sorting and de-duplication (`tokenA != tokenB`) in the pool contract constructor as well.
 Consider employing a reentrancy guard to safeguard the contract from reentrancy attacks.

 Improve testing.
 The methods mentioned here are not covered at all.
 Improve documentation and provide a specification that outlines how this contract is supposed to be used.

-**Severity**: Critical

 ### 118. 1inch Liquidity Protocol

 **Finding**: Unpredictable behavior for users due to admin front running or general bad timing

+**Description**:

-**Description**: In a number of cases, administrators of contracts can update or upgrade things in the system without warning.
+In a number of cases, administrators of contracts can update or upgrade things in the system without warning.
 This has the potential to violate a security goal of the system.

 Specifically, privileged roles could use front running to make malicious changes just ahead of incoming transactions, or purely accidental negative effects could occur due to the unfortunate timing of changes.

 In general users of the system should have assurances about the behavior of the action they’re about to take.

 **Recommendation**: We recommend giving the user advance notice of changes with a time lock.
 For example, make all system-parameter and upgrades require two steps with a mandatory time window between them.
 The first step merely broadcasts to users that a particular change is coming, and the second step commits that change after a suitable waiting period.
 This allows users that do not accept the change to withdraw immediately.
 ___